• Ebook

 Walking into a supermarket without a plan can be overwhelming!
 Chances are you need to change your usual routine now that you eat strictly gluten-free.

 We provide a printable gluten-free grocery list at the bottom of this page and in the VgF Free Resource Library!
-It includes healthy, gluten-free items and replacements that are easy to find, easy to cook, and absolutely delicious.
+It includes gluten-free items and replacements that are easy to find, easy to cook, and absolutely delicious.

 4. Have a plan for suspicious ingredients.